-PSAC is concerned that these spending cuts will not only impact services to Canadians but will result in job cuts.
-PSAC will be fighting back against these cuts and protecting workers caught in the crossfire.
+PSAC is concerned that these spending cuts will not only impact services but will also result in job cuts.
+PSAC will be fighting these cuts and protecting workers caught in the crossfire.

 PSAC collective agreements have protections against job cuts.
 Employers must ensure that employees are treated equitably and given every opportunity to continue their careers.
 This section of our website outlines your rights and options as a worker facing these challenges and contains more information about the process.